sunshinehealthstudios/changelog/current.md

 permalink: /current/
 ---

-_Updated 10/19/2021 19:48 PT_
+_Updated 10/20/2021 13:00 PT_

-7.7 rollout is complete.
-100% of users should have access to the release.
-A 7.7.1 patch will follow shortly to address a few bugs as well.
+A 7.7.1 patch has been submitted to the app store.
+It will be released to 100% of users upon approval.
+7.8 is now QA.
+Hopefully, we can stay on track for a 10/27 release.

 ***

 ### Upcoming Releases
-- v7.7.1. - TBD, ASAP
+- v7.7.1. - ASAP pending app store approval
 - v7.8    - October 27, 2021
 - v7.9    - November 17, 2021